bualuk/cisc187-assignments/lab27-bst/README.md

 The `iterator` is defined as a `const_iterator`.
 Why?

-If we allow users to change tree values directly using the iterators provided, then it breaks the rukes of the tree.
+If we allow users to change tree values directly using the iterators provided, then it breaks the rules of the tree.
 Consider:

 ```cpp
 auto it = my_tree.find(21);